ftobia/getting-started-pytesting/index.rst

 -------------------
 - Expected:

-  - no tests run
+  - No tests will run.

 - Actual:

-  - pytest found and ran a bunch of tests in the virtualenv
+  - Pytest found and ran a bunch of tests in the virtualenv.

 - Solution(s):

-  - "ignore directory" option
+  - "Ignore directory" option.
-  - specify test locations explicitly
+  - Specify test locations explicitly.

 "Simplest possible test"